 With the catwalk now forming a complete circle around the interior of the dome, it’s easy to make my way back to the gate room and align the exit so I can climb the newly-formed stairs.

 The glare from the dome hurts my eyes as I climb.
 When I get to the top I find myself in a long corridor between two hemispheres of gold.
 In the dome’s center, blocking my way forward, is a strange contraption that looks like some kind of press controlled by a simple lever and button panel.

 I manipulate the controls, causing the press to descend onto its base, but nothing happens.
 Manipulating the controls again resets the contraption, so I step forward to take a closer look.

 The base of the press is a grid.
 Faintly I can see shapes outlined on it: the Riven island map.
-Along the right side are colored beads, and suddenly something more from Survey Island falls into place: the silver grid there, the colored lights in the wahrk room, the eye symbols on the dome viewers.
+Along the right side are colored marbles, and suddenly something more from Survey Island falls into place: the silver grid there, the colored lights in the wahrk room, the eye symbols on the dome viewers.

 I settle myself in, ready to solve this puzzle.

 Next in this series: Riven – Day Five